 - Omega 3 and 6 fatty acids – essential fatty acids that are not produced by the body and

-- Beta-carotene – It’s a precursor to Vitamin A and the body converts beta-carotene in vitamin A.
+- Beta-carotene – It’s a precursor to Vitamin A and the body converts beta-carotene into vitamin A.

 1. Moringa Leaves

-Leaves of Moringa are the rich source of vitamin A (beta-carotene), B (folic acid, pyridoxine and nicotinic acid), C, D and E. Rich in minerals like calcium, magnesium eta and flavonoids, reducing sugars and anticancer compounds.
-Along with high minerals and vitamins, the leaves are also low in calorie (1).
+Leaves of Moringa are a rich source of vitamin A (beta-carotene), B (folic acid, pyridoxine, and nicotinic acid), C, D, and E. Rich in minerals like calcium, magnesium, etc, and flavonoids, reducing sugars and anticancer compounds.
+Along with high minerals and vitamins, the leaves are also low in calories (1).

 2. Moringa Pods

 Moringa pods are also very rich in nutrients and other compounds, Studies (1) shows that pods are rich in fibers and various types of amino acids and proteins.

 Moringa flowers are also rich in minerals like calcium and potassium, flavonoids, proteins and amino acids like glutamine, arginine and aspartic acids (2).